How to Switch Users in Ubuntu: Complete User Management Guide

 su – john

-This command switches to the user “john” and loads their environment.
-You need to enter the user’s password.
+This command changes the current session to the user account named “john” and loads that user’s environment settings.
+You will be prompted to enter the target user’s password before access is granted.

 sudo su